Set up (double) blinded randomization in CDMS

 We’ll get back to you as soon as possible.

 In Castor, there are two separate randomization rights: ‘Randomize’ (Rand.) and ‘View Randomization’ (View rand.).
-Each of these rights can be assigned to different users and sites.
+Each of these rights can be assigned to different roles and sites.

 With the Randomize right, a user can randomize patients (participants).
 This is done using the Randomization tab within a participant.
 The View Randomization right is necessary to see to which group a participant has been allocated.
 The user with Randomize rights only will see the date of randomization and by whom the randomization was performed, but the allocation and randomization number will remain hidden.